-The economic fallout varied by region but shared common threads.
-Europe’s infrastructure—roads, railways, and bridges—was devastated, especially in France and Belgium, halting trade and production.
-Britain and France owed billions to the United States, while Germany faced crushing reparations under the 1919 Treaty of Versailles.
-These payments, totaling 132 billion gold marks, crippled Germany’s economy and triggered hyperinflation in 1923, when prices doubled daily, and savings became worthless.
+The economic fallout varied by region but shared common characteristics.
+Europe’s infrastructure—roads, railways, bridges—was severely damaged, especially in France and Belgium, disrupting trade and industrial production.
+Britain and France owed billions to the United States, which had loaned heavily to the Allies during the war.
+Germany faced crushing reparations under the Treaty of Versailles—132 billion gold marks (approximately $33 billion at the time).

 In this photo, German children are using stacks of German currency as building blocks because their currency had no value.